 Time-Dependent Workflow Actions:

 There are some cases in real-time projects where we don’t want to execute the task instantly.
 We want, that to happen after 1 hour, 10 hours, 10 days, etc. In such cases, time-dependent action helps.

 Note: This works only in hours or days format.
 Not minutes.
 Before performing the action we need to Deactivate the rule.

-Time Trigger: To convey Salesforce after how many hours or days we want this work to happen.
+Time Trigger: To convey to Salesforce after how many hours or days we want this work to happen.

 Rule Trigger Date: The moment when the condition matches.

 Steps to create Time-Dependent Workflow Rule - Action:

 Log in to Salesforce → Setup → Build → Create → Workflow & Approvals → Workflow Rules → Edit the existing Workflow Rule → Time-Dependent Workflow Actions → Add Time Trigger → Workflow Time Trigger Edit → Click on Add Time Trigger → Input (Number, days, before/after, Rule Trigger date) → Save.